 Can I deduct transportation expenses for personal car use to commute to a regular place of work?

-No. If you use your personal car to commute to a regular place of work the expenses incurred during this transportation are not tax deductible.
-These expenses include the gas, wear and tear on the car or vehicle, maintenance, etc. Also, the same is true when a train, bus, tax, or any other form of transportation is used to commute to and from a regular place of work.
-However, if the employee has more than one work location, the commuting expense between the two locations is tax deductible.
+If you use your personal car to commute to a regular place of work the expenses incurred during this transportation are not tax-deductible.
+These expenses include gas, wear and tear on the car or vehicle, maintenance, etc. Also, the same is true when a train, bus, taxi, or any other form of transportation is used to commute to and from a regular place of work.
+However, if the employee has more than one work location, the commuting expense between the two locations is tax-deductible.

 What is defined as tax deductible business transportation?